 With an impressive range of heavenly beaches, Crete is maybe one of the best destinations in Greece for families with kids.
 Shallow shores, soft sand, and sunny days are key to make everyone happy.
 Add tasty and healthy food plus endless attractions and Crete quickly turns into a great family holiday destination.
 Not sure yet?
 Let me show you why spending your family holidays in Crete is a winning idea.

-- Best things to do in Crete with kids Crete for families F.A.Q.
+- Best things to do in Crete with kids

 - Crete with kids, region breakdown